Q. What is a Healthcare Informatics Specialist?

 A: All students must submit a completed health record form and undergo a level 2 background check.
 Forms will be given to students to complete.
 Background checks will only be accepted from the vendor designated by Miami Dade College.
 The information regarding the approved vendor will be provided to students.

 Q. Can I transfer Healthcare Informatics Specialist credits to another program?

-A: Yes, the credits will transition to the Health Information Management Technology, Associate of Science degree.
-Some credits can be transitioned to other PSAV and Associate of Science degrees.
+A: Yes, the credits will transition to the Health Information Management Technology, Associate in Science degree.
+Some credits can be transitioned to other PSAV and Associate in Science degrees.

 Q. Is there a need for a "Healthcare Informatics Specialist" to know medical coding and billing?